Spanish Culinary Arts

 When your country borders both the Atlantic and Mediterranean, seafood is inevitably at its culinary heart.
 For you, access to an enormous breadth of seafood will mean learning the simplest Spanish dishes and the most avant-garde, both of which are created with ingredients that have a sublime density of flavor.

-There’s no better way to master the art of the asador than learning how to roast a whole lamb and suckling pig.
-After that, you’ll be ready to deal with chicken, rabbit, and game in the Spanish style.
+There’s no better way to master the art of the asador than learning how to roast a suckling pig.
+After that, you’ll be ready to tackle chicken, rabbit, and game in the Spanish style.
 You’ll learn how a marinade from the Canary Islands takes the taste of rabbit to a new place.
 You’ll be inspired to use practically every part of the animal.
 This knowledge will help you appreciate what is truly possible and will help you to become an indispensable asset in any kitchen.
 You’ll need new skills to deal with wild game too.
 Your new knowledge of hare, quail, pigeon, wild boar, and venison will help you create flavors you had never thought possible.

 It’s easy to imagine that much of the most celebrated Spanish cuisine today is avant-garde.
 But not one of the great Spanish avant-garde chefs would have made it without a complete grasp of fundamental techniques.
 If you want to be a great chef with a career that has the potential for breadth and growth, you need both.
 In this program, you will understand how the two are linked and how avant-garde emerged from an appreciation of the traditional.